zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 Promises capture the notion of an eventual value into an object
 </div>

 This is the main reason Promises are so interesting.
 Once the concept of eventuality is captured like this, we can begin to do some very powerful things.
-We'll explore this a lot more later on.
+We'll explore this more later on.

 ### Defining the Promise type